Consider the Source: MainStage’s The Children’s Hour

 The son of a schoolmaster and seamstress, Dylan Thomas was born October 27th, 1914.
 Thomas was a well known, and celebrated author during his own lifetime, not always the case with poets.
 He slipped into a coma and died at 39 (November 9th, 1953) while on one of his reading tours to America.

-Caitlin Thomas.
 Despite his easy manner, and charismatic bearing, he seemed to be in great emotional and psychological pain.
 His visits to America were a boost to his self-esteem and his bank account.
-Poets are notoriously poor, so the remuneration was a great benefit, such as it was.
+Poets (even the successful ones) are notoriously poor, so the remuneration was a great benefit, such as it was.
 And who wouldn’t love the adoration and sexual recreation afforded them, as they traveled America?
-His wife Caitlin was a long-suffering spouse, not one to suffer in silence.
+His wife Caitlin was a long-suffering spouse, though not one to suffer in silence.
 She was well-aware of his infidelities, however brief.
 I was intrigued that we could always see her lingerie, perhaps a metaphor the intense lovemaking they shared.

 The Classics Theatre Project’s production of Dylan (directed by Jason Craig West) shines for its extraordinary high wire act.
 His flaws and the brilliance are laid out for everyone to see.
 You can’t really pity or feel sorry someone who does exactly what he wants.
 All the time.
 It seems fairly clear when the show starts that Mr. Thomas has one foot on a roller skate, the other on a banana peel.
 Even when he’s made commitments, they’ve got to drag him.
 We incidentally might hear two complete poems.
 When all you have left is tone, the tone must be impeccable.
 As near as I can tell, we are not expected to grieve.
 You might describe Dylan as a prolonged elegy.
 Strangely enough, that might just work.